Willaertia

-Willaertia /ˈwɪləɹʃə/ is a genus of non-pathogenic, free-living, thermophilic amoebae in the family Vahlkampfiidae.
+Willaertia /ˈwɪləɹʃə/ is a genus of non-pathogenic, free-living, thermophilic amoeboflagellates in the family Vahlkampfiidae.

 Originally discovered in 1984 by Johan De Jonckheere, their life cycle, like that of other heteroloboseans, has been found to alternate between three distinct stages: a cyst, amoeba, and temporary flagellated stage.
-Willaertia lives in a variety of environments and in recent years has been researched to potentially become a biocide for Legionella pneumophila.
+Willaertia live in a variety of environments and in recent years have been researched as a possible biocontrol agent against Legionella pneumophila.

 Etymology

 The genus name Willaertia was proposed by the original discoverer, De Jonckheere, and was named in memory of Dr. Eddy Willaert.

 History

 Willaertia was first described in 1984 by Johan F. De Jonckheere, who initially discovered two strains from a sample of bovine faeces and three other strains from soil and water samples.
-Through morphology alone, De Jonckheere determined that W. magna is different from other members of the family Vahlkampfiidae such as Naegleria, to which it is very closely related.
+Through morphology alone, De Jonckheere determined that W. magna is different from Naegleria gruberi, to which it is very closely related.
 These morphological differences included the size of the cyst stage, susceptibility to the drug Berenil, morphological differences in the amoeboid stage, and the apparent lack of a flagellated stage.
 The distinctiveness of Willaertia was later confirmed through genome analysis.
 In 1989, De Jonckheere also discovered a temporary flagellated stage of Willaertia.
 During the five-year span in which Willaertia had been described, but no flagellated stage was known, R. Michel and W. Raether also performed research on Willaertia without knowing it.
 They were able to induce a flagellated stage in an amoeba, but they determined it to be a separate genus because one of the key features of the original Willaertia description was its lack of a flagellated stage.
 Michel and Raether named this genus Protonaegleria and the organism Protonaegleria westphali.
 When in 1989 De Jonckheere discovered the flagellated stage of Willaertia, he determined that P. westphali and W. magna were in fact the same species.
 In 1999 genetic analysis confirmed that De Jonckheere was correct.
 Since then the two names are considered synonyms, Willaertia magna being the correct name for use because of priority reasons.